 With cybercriminals in a feeding frenzy, it’s super-important to conduct phishing training during this time.
 Make sure that your users are prepared.
-It’s better to have a “fail safe” in place and direct your users to a learning moment, than to have an employee click on a phishing email and have your entire organization experience a breach.
-According to Symantec, phishing emails have risen, common spoofs include the Center for Disease Control (CDC) Health Alert Network.
-Claiming to provide a list of local active infections, the links takes eager readers to a sign-up form that collected emails and passwords.
+It’s better to have a “fail safe” in place and direct your users to a learning moment than to have an employee click on a phishing email and have your entire organization experience a breach.
+According to Symantec, phishing emails have risen.
+Common spoofs include the Center for Disease Control (CDC) Health Alert Network claiming to provide a list of local active infections.
+The links take eager readers to a sign-up form that collects emails and passwords.
 Once these email/password pairs are stolen and in the hands of a cybercriminal, the damage can be catastrophic.
-Hackers use such methods to deliver payloads as: clicking a link, opening a PDF, or installing a program that infects your systems.
+Hackers use such methods to deliver payloads as clicking a link, opening a PDF, or installing a program that infects your systems.

-As employees are working outside the walls of the office, bad guys are trying further efforts to exploit those working remote.
-By laying prey to a popular, and relevant topics, a new phishing email has grown in popularity of use.
-The email sends a warning to recipients that they have been exposed to COVID-19 (Coronavirus) through personal contact with a “colleague/friend/family member.”
-Directing viewers to download malicious attachments to proceed to their nearest hospital.
+As employees are working outside the walls of the office, bad guys are trying further efforts to exploit those working remotely.
+By laying prey to popular and relevant topics, a new phishing email has grown in popularity of use.
+The email sends a warning to recipients that they have been exposed to COVID-19 (Coronavirus) through personal contact with a colleague/friend/family member, directing viewers to download malicious attachments to proceed to their nearest hospital.

-Simple, succinct, and alarming – these malicious actors are spoofing hospitals to add further credibility to their scheme.
-Designed to elicit a panicked response from the viewer, without rational.
+Simple, succinct, and alarming, these malicious actors are spoofing hospitals to add further credibility to their scheme.
+They’re designed to elicit a panicked response from the viewer, without rationale.

-The email contains an attachment of a ‘pre-filled out’ medical form for victims to bring to their care provide.
-That file is malicious, and full of macros to serve as a backdoor trojan downloader.
+The email contains an attachment of a pre-filled out medical form for victims to bring to their care providers.
+That file is malicious and full of macros to serve as a backdoor trojan downloader.
 Only being detected by a few antivirus applications, users who make the mistake of enabling the macros in this Excel file will enable a sophisticated attack rising in popularity.
-First reported on March 27th, 2020 by VirusTotal, this payload is prepared to evade security applications, and begin to worm itself deeper in the system.
-Providing bad actors, the ability to use the platform for a wide range of criminal activities.
+First reported on March 27th, 2020 by VirusTotal, this payload is prepared to evade security applications and begin to worm itself deeper into the system, providing bad actors the ability to use the platform for a wide range of criminal activities.

 5 High-Priority Recommendations: